 Refund Implications for Taxpayers

 Of immediate concern to taxpayers is that the statute of limitations for filing a refund claim expires the later of three years from the date the return was filed or two years from the date the tax was paid.
 As a result, taxpayers are running out of time to file potential refund claims for recovery of taxes paid in prior years under IRC Section 4611(b).
-For those who missed the opportunity when the decision came out in March, there is still a limited window in which to file claims by October 31 for taxes paid during the third quarter of 2019.
 Until the issue is ultimately resolved, taxpayers should consider continuing to file refund claims for open periods.

-In addition to considering whether to file refund claims related to past tax periods, a taxpayer subject to the tax should also retain necessary documentation necessary and consider filing refund claims on a timely basis with respect to these payments in order to preserve the right to recover these amounts from IRS.
-Taxpayers outside of the Fifth Circuit should also consider filing timely refund claims to protect their right to recover these amounts as the issue is unresolved and may ultimately be decided in favor of taxpayers.
+In addition to considering whether to file refund claims related to past tax periods, a taxpayer subject to the tax should also retain necessary documentation and consider filing refund claims on a timely basis with respect to these payments in order to preserve the right to recover these amounts from IRS.
+Taxpayers outside of the Fifth Circuit should also consider filing timely refund claims to protect their right to recover these amounts as the issue is unresolved and may ultimately be decided in favor of taxpayers, and also given that the IRS has announced that it will follow the Fifth Circuit’s decision in all circuits (unless the controlling facts vary).
 Finally, taxpayers should monitor any proposed amendments to IRC 4611.

 For additional information, please contact: Jaye Calhoun at (504) 293-5936 or Willie Kolarik at (225) 382-3441.

 Treas.
 Reg.
 40.6071(a)-1(a).

 Edwin N. Griswold, The Need for a Court of Tax Appeals, 57 Harv.L.Rev.
 1153 (1944) (available at: https://repository.uchastings.edu/cgi/viewcontent.cgi?article=1020&context=tax).